drogue-iot/rfcs/active/0006-firmware-updates.md

 * If the device panics, it will retry the 'current' firmware until a max number of retries.
 * If it panics and reaches max number of retries, diagnostics will be stored, and the 'previous' firmware will be used.

+An alternative approach would be to bundle the bootloader with the minimal code to do networking: actor framework and a selected network driver + DFU actor that would consume less flash space than the full application.

 * TODO: Bootloader
 * TODO: DFU Actor